Washington County > Land Preservation

 Program Resources:

-The Rural Legacy Program was enacted by the 1997 Maryland General Assembly.
-The program was created to focus on some of Maryland’s best natural, agricultural, historical and cultural areas and Maryland’s most significant rural landscapes.
-The Program encourages local governments and private land trusts to identify Rural Legacy Areas and to competitively apply for funds to complement existing lands preservation efforts or to develop new ones.
+The Rural Legacy Program (RLP) was enacted by the Maryland General Assembly in 1997.
+It is funded by the Maryland Department of Natural Resources (DNR) and is administered by DNR and locally by the Land Preservation Office in the County’s Department of Planning & Zoning.
+The program was created to focus on some of Maryland’s best natural, agricultural, historical, and cultural areas and Maryland’s most significant rural landscapes.
+The program encourages local governments and private land trusts to identify Rural Legacy Areas (RLA) and to competitively apply for funds to complement existing land preservation efforts or to develop new ones.
 Easements are sought from willing landowners in order to protect areas vulnerable to sprawl development that can weaken an area’s natural resources, thereby jeopardizing the economic value of farming, forestry, recreation and tourism.
-This program only purchases easements within a specified boundary, surrounding the towns of Sharpsburg, Keedysville, Boonsboro, and the Rural Villages of St. James, Lappans, Fairplay, Rohersville, and Gapland to name a few.
-The Rural Legacy Program in Washington County has permanently protected over 4,300 acres.
+This program only purchases easements within a specified boundary, surrounding the Towns of Sharpsburg, Keedysville, Boonsboro and the Rural Villages of St. James, Lappans, Fairplay, Rohrersville and Gapland to name a few.
+Qualifying landowners can apply for the program prior to February 1st of each cycle year.
+Applications are ranked based on varying property characteristics including property size, number of development rights, proximity to other permanent easements, agricultural characteristics, historic characteristics, and environmental characteristics.
+The program is very competitive and the easement restrictions remain effective in perpetuity.

 In addition to the County’s various programs, the Board of County Commissioners adopted a Right to Farm Ordinance in October of 2003.
 The Right to Farm Ordinance provides protections for farmers against nuisance complaints in Washington County.